canukguy1974/avatar-pipeline/KNOWLEDGE.md

 > 2. **Update Always**: After implementing significant changes (architectures, new services, bug fixes), update the relevant sections of this file.
 > 3. **Preserve "Why"**: Don't just document *what* changed, but *why* it was changed to prevent regressing on past decisions.
 > 4. **No Placeholders**: Never use placeholder descriptions; ensure technical details are accurate and derived from the source code.
+> 5. **Exercise Production Invariants**: If the production invariant is the thing under test, then the test must exercise the production invariant.

 This file serves as a persistent technical memory for the project.
 It describes the "why" and "how" of the current implementation, key architectural decisions, and operational safety measures.